USS George Clymer

-USS George Clymer (APA-27) was an Arthur Middleton-class attack transport that saw service with the US Navy in four wars - World War II, the Chinese Civil War, the Korean War and the Vietnam War.
-It was named after United States Founding Father George Clymer.
+USS George Clymer (APA-27) was an Arthur Middleton-class attack transport that saw service with the US Navy in four wars - World War II, the Chinese Civil War, the Korean War, and the Vietnam War.
+She was named after United States Founding Father George Clymer.

-George Clymer (AP-57) was laid down as African Planet under a Maritime Commission contract 28 October 1940 by Ingalls Shipbuilding of Pascagoula, Mississippi; launched 27 September 1941; renamed George Clymer 9 January 1942; acquired by the Navy 15 June 1942; and commissioned the same day.
+George Clymer (AP-57) was laid down as African Planet under a Maritime Commission contract 28 October 1940 by Ingalls Shipbuilding of Pascagoula, Mississippi; she was launched 27 September 1941, renamed George Clymer 9 January 1942, acquired by the Navy 15 June 1942, and commissioned the same day.

 World War II

-George Clymer sailed 21 June via Charleston to Norfolk, Virginia where she arrived 30 July for training in Chesapeake Bay.
+George Clymer sailed 21 June via Charleston to Norfolk, Virginia, where she arrived 30 July for training in Chesapeake Bay.
 She embarked 1,400 men of the 9th Infantry Division and departed 23 October for French Morocco.

 Invasion of French Morocco

-After joining Rear Admiral Monroe Kelley's Northern Attack Group off the Moroccan coast 7 November, at midnight 8 November she debarked assault troops on special net-cutting and scouting missions against garrisons at Mehedia and the fortress Kasba.
-Just before dawn the first wave of troops hit the beach and encountered resistance from the Vichy French.
+After joining Rear Admiral Monroe Kelley's Northern Attack Group off the Moroccan coast 7 November, at midnight on 8 November, she debarked assault troops on special net-cutting and scouting missions against garrisons at Mehedia and the fortress Kasba.
+Just before dawn, the first wave of troops hit the beach and encountered resistance from the Vichy French.
 Enemy shore batteries fired on the assembled transports and straddled George Clymer before she opened the range.
 Hard fighting continued ashore until 11 November.
-George Clymer debarked troops, unloaded cargo, and treated casualties until 15 November when she sailed to Casablanca to complete offloading cargo.
+George Clymer debarked troops, unloaded cargo, and treated casualties until 15 November, when she sailed to Casablanca to complete offloading cargo.
 She departed for the United States the 17th, arriving at Norfolk 30 November.

 Transfer to the Pacific

-After embarking more than 1,300 Seabees, George Clymer sailed 17 December for the Pacific.
-One of the first transports to serve in both the Atlantic and Pacific, she reached Nouméa, New Caledonia, 18 January 1943; sailed 23 January for the Fiji Islands, and arrived Espiritu Santo, New Hebrides, 30 January.
-Redesignated (APA-27) on 1 February, she sailed in convoy 5 February for Guadalcanal, Solomons, where she arrived the 7th to debark reinforcements and embark casualties and Japanese prisoners of war.
-During almost the next 9 months she sailed the Southwest Pacific, carrying cargo and rotating troops from bases in New Zealand, New Caledonia, the New Hebrides, and the Fijis to Guadalcanal.
-On 19 April she evacuated 38 Chinese and Fijian women and children, who had hidden from the Japanese for more than a year, from Guadalcanal and transported them to Nouméa.
+After embarking more than 1,300 Seabees, George Clymer sailed on 17 December for the Pacific.
+One of the first transports to serve in both the Atlantic and Pacific, she reached Nouméa, New Caledonia, 18 January 1943; she sailed 23 January for the Fiji Islands, and arrived Espiritu Santo, New Hebrides, 30 January.
+Redesignated (APA-27) on 1 February, she sailed in convoy on 5 February for Guadalcanal, Solomons, where she arrived on 7 February to debark reinforcements and embark casualties and Japanese prisoners of war.
+During almost the next 9 months, she sailed the Southwest Pacific, carrying cargo and rotating troops from bases in New Zealand, New Caledonia, the New Hebrides, and the Fijis to Guadalcanal.
+On 19 April, she evacuated 38 Chinese and Fijian women and children, who had hidden from the Japanese for more than a year, from Guadalcanal and transported them to Nouméa.

 Invasion of Bougainville

-As flagship of Rear Admiral Theodore Stark Wilkinson's 3rd Amphibious Force, George Clymer departed Guadalcanal 30 October for the invasion of Bougainville.
+As the flagship of Rear Admiral Theodore Stark Wilkinson's 3rd Amphibious Force, George Clymer departed Guadalcanal 30 October for the invasion of Bougainville.
 Closing Cape Torokina 1 November, she disembarked men of the 2nd Marine Raider Battalion before joining other transports in a combined bombardment of enemy positions on Cape Torokina.
-She returned to Port Purvis on Florida Island in the Solomons, on 3 November; and during the next two months she made three runs to Bougainville, carrying reinforcements and cargo from the Fijis and Guadalcanal.
+She returned to Port Purvis on Florida Island in the Solomons, on 3 November; during the next two months, she made three runs to Bougainville, carrying reinforcements and cargo from the Fijis and Guadalcanal.